 Do you know what an installment loan is?
-Do you know what makes installment loans different from payday loans or traditional bank loans?
-Do you know how many payments to expect with an installment loan and what the average interest rate will be?
+Do you know why they are different from payday loans or bank loans?
+Do you know how many payments to expect with a direct installment loan and what the average interest rate will be?
 Or what type of credit score it takes to get approval for an online loan.
 Don’t stress if you don’t know the answers to all those questions!
-These are common questions that we’re asked by people that visit this site.
-Let’s get right into it and answer these questions so you can get back on track to finding a top installment lender.
+These are common questions that we’re asked by visitors to this site.
+Let’s get right into it and answer these questions so you can get back on track and compare the top installment loans!

-The types of installment loans that you see listed on the sites above have been around for years.
+The types of direct installment loans listed on the sites above have been around for years.
 With an installment loan, the consumer is agreeing to pay back a set amount of money over a period of payments.
 These payments can last for months or even years.
-This type of loan structure is different from a payday loan because a payday loan is generally paid back in weeks or even days.
-Most payday or cash advance loans will need 1 or 2 payments and then the loan should be paid back in full.
-With installment loans, a borrower can expect 6 payments, 12 payments and sometimes even up to 60 payments.
-It all depends on what is agreed upon between the lender and borrower.
+This type of financing structure is different from a payday loan or cash advance.
+Reason being, a payday loan is generally paid back in weeks or even days.
+Most payday or cash advances are paid back in 1 or 2 payments.
+At this point the total amount is paid back in full.
+With a direct installment loan, a borrower can expect 6 payments, 12 payments and sometimes even up to 60 payments.
+It all depends on the lending terms between the lender and borrower.

-You may ask yourself, why would anyone enter into an agreement where a loan is paid back over a period of months instead of a few weeks with a payday loan?
-The difference here is the fact that installment loans are issued for much higher amounts when compared to a traditional short-term loan.
-Most installment loans will start at $500 and go all the way up to $50,000+.
+You may have a few questions about this type of borrowing.
+For example, why would anyone agree to make payments over a period of months instead of a few weeks with an online payday loan?
+The difference is that installment loans are for higher amounts than traditional short-term lenders.
+Most installment loans from direct lenders will start at $500 and go all the way up to $50,000+.
 It depends on what an individual company is willing to lend.
-Some states have laws in place that limit that set minimums and maximums when it comes to loan amounts.
-In California, for example, a direct installment lender will often set a minimum loan amount of around $2,500.
-Most states have specific limits like this so be sure and check with your state before you enter into an agreement with an installment loan direct lender.
+Some states have laws in place that limit the set minimums and maximums when it comes to the amount you can borrow.
+In California, a direct installment lender will often set a minimum loan amount of around $2,500.
+Most lenders do this to adhere to California finance lender regulations.
+Many states have specific limits to protect consumers from aggressive personal loan companies.
+Be sure and check with your state before you sign a contract with a direct lender.

-Another factor that differentiates online installment loans from online payday loans involves the applicant’s credit score.
-We all know that most everyone will qualify for a payday loan regardless of their credit score.
+You will notice a few differences with installment loans versus payday loans.
+For instance, those with a better credit score will see a higher approval rate compared to a cash advance.
+We all know that most everyone will qualify for a payday advance regardless of their credit score.
 With this type of short term loan, an applicant will get a high interest rate in exchange for the opportunity to borrow money.
-Most people that apply for these types of loans have poor credit and don’t have many other lending options to choose from.
-Most banks will be reluctant to extend credit to someone that has poor credit.
+Most people who apply for these types of loans have poor credit and don’t have many other lending options to choose from.
+Banks are often reluctant to extend credit to someone who has bad credit.
 Additionally most short term lenders won’t even check an applicant’s credit score.
-If you have verifiable employment, direct deposit and no past bankruptcies there should be no problem getting a loan.
-With an online installment loan, the qualification will be longer as the lender is providing a larger loan amount.
-With most companies that offer installment loans, you will need to show employment history and the ability to pay back the loan.
-On top of the that, the installment lender may want to run credit to see if there are any other personal loans or serious credit delinquencies.
-Installment lenders don’t require excellent credit but that doesn’t mean they wont look at someone’s financial history.
-Most companies that offer online installment loans have internal qualification standards in place to determine if an applicant is credit worthy.
-It all depends on the individual lender.
+If you have verifiable employment, direct deposit and no past bankruptcies you should have no problem getting a direct installment loan.
+With an online loan, the qualification will be longer as the lender is providing a larger amount.
+With companies that offer unsecured loans, you will need to show employment history and the ability to pay back the total amount.
+On top of the that, the lender may want to run credit to see if there are any other personal loans or serious credit delinquencies.
+Direct Installment loan companies don’t require excellent, credit but that doesn’t mean they wont look at someone’s financial or bank history.
+Most companies that offer online installment loans have internal qualification standards.
+They provide terms and conditions which you need to follow.
+These are in place to determine if an applicant is credit worthy.
+It all depends on the process of each individual lender.